 Free (or almost free) test prep

-One place to start is College Raptor, which offers a list of six freebies that include the obvious (ACT and SAT home sites, and sessions offered by a student’s school) and also links to sites including Number2.com (loads of study aids) and SparkNotes (info on books that come up on tests, plus insight into the test itself).
+One place to start is College Raptor, which offers a list of eight freebies that include the obvious (ACT and SAT home sites, and sessions offered by a student’s school) and also links to sites including SparkNotes (info on books that come up on tests, plus insight into the test itself).

 eKnowledge offers several test prep software products, including one that, among other features, has a study plan, flashcards, more than 3,000 questions, live chats with a teacher and 150 instructional hours.
 Readers of Living on the Cheap can order the standard package, listed at $350, for $19.99 at www.eKnowledge.com/OnTheCheap.

 Don’t forget about your local library.
 Many libraries offer free ongoing test prep courses.
 For students who benefit from interaction with a teacher, this can be a great option.

 And of course, “there’s an app for that.”
 There are many SAT and ACT apps for smart phones.
 Khan Academy’s practice apps are highly rated, and are available for free on both Google Play and the App Store.
 The Ready4SAT app also customizes its lessons and offers videos and flashcards; it’s a free download on Google Play and the App Store.

 IntelliVocab from Faqden Labs offers practice with vocabulary, but with a twist.
 Developed by students at MIT, it uses a learning algorithm to figure out the kind of words a student needs practice with, making practice time more efficient.
 There’s a free version and a deluxe version for 99 cents.
 It’s available on iPhone, iPad and Android.